What is a Business Method Patent?

 There are several considerations involved in deciding whether patent protection is appropriate for a given business method:

 - First, it is important to determine whether a candidate for a business method patent is patentable.

 - Next, the business makes a decision as to whether the business method will result in enough revenue over the years to justify the expense of the patent application process.
 If so, a valid business method patent can be a highly valuable asset to a company.

 Business method patents are an important new form of legal protection available to businesses.
 As the area continues to expand and develop, it is clear that business method patents are here to stay.
 The Patent Office continues to expand its capacity to handle the explosion in new business method patent applications, increasing both the speed and quality of examination.
 Business method patents provide businesses with a valuable legal strategy to protect new business models, thereby conferring considerable competitive advantage.

 Contact a Business Method Patent Attorney

 Russ Weinzimmer & Associates, P.C. is an experienced patent law firm serving clients nationwide.
-We have the knowledge to represent individual inventors and entrepreneurs, law firms, and corporations.
-We can help determine whether your business will benefit from a business method patent and, if so, we will help will all matters of obtaining the patent.
+We have the knowledge to represent individual inventors and entrepreneurs, law firms, and corporations, including startups.
+We can help determine whether your business will benefit from a business method patent and, if so, we will help with all matters of obtaining the patent.

 © Russ Weinzimmer & Associates P.C.
 All rights reserved.